McQueenie/BetterDiscordAutoUpdater/README.md

 2. Run the script as Administrator.
 3. Wait for the process to complete and Discord will restart automatically.

-> **Note:** The cleanup section is commented out; it crashed the whole installation process, not fixed yet.
+> **Note:** You can also add it to startup scripts to automatically update BetterDiscord on each PC launch.
+The cleanup section is commented out; it crashed the whole installation process, not fixed yet.

 ## Disclaimer